wenqin-231/StatusView/README.md

 The code is so simple and you can set your custom attributes by using ` StatusManager`.

-More ways of usage you can find it in my demo.
+More ways of usage can be found in my demo.